omnivector-solutions/slurm-demos/openfoam_motorbike/README.md

 `$ sbatch run-motorbike-parallel.sh`

-### Using Jobbergate
+### Using Jobbergate CLI

 Here we are using Jobbergate CLI to submit the jobs to the cloud-deployed cluster.

-First, you need login:
+First, we need to login:

 `$ jobbergate login`

-Once you are successfully logged, you can use Jobbergate to create applications and submit job scripts to the cluster.
+Once we are successfully logged, we can use Jobbergate to create applications and submit job scripts to the cluster.

 Find bellow Jobbergate's application's templates for sequential and parallel executions: